KatherineMichel/creating-a-self-hosted-church-website/introduction.md

 A more advanced, but cheaper option exists: self-hosting.
 In this GitBook, I will show how, with a bit of expert knowledge, a church can self-host a website comparable to the Squarespace website, but for only the cost of the custom domain (~$10).

-Using one design, I will demonstrate two "back-end" approach:
+Using one design, I will demonstrate two "back-end" approaches:
 * A [Jekyll](https://jekyllrb.com) site hosted for free on [GitHub](https://github.com) with updates made directly through GitHub as a dashboard or Jekyll CMS
 * A [Django](https://www.djangoproject.com) site with code stored on GitHub, but deployed via [Heroku](https://www.heroku.com), with updates made through an admin dashboard